dm5tt/LD1125H_Firmware/Apps/cw_radar/README.md

 1. Set the DAC to a static value
 2. Sets a timer to 50kHz which triggers the ADC
-3. The ADC reads out the Bang/Echo signal and writes it into an A/B buffer using DMA
+3. The ADC reads out the Bang/Echo signal and writes it into a double buffer using DMA
 4. The UART write these buffer to the interface using DMA

 The RTOS is not (= only a vTaskDelay) being used here.